US move to shorten COVID-19 isolation stirs confusion, doubt - NewsBreak

 The CDC changes are “great for businesses, they do allow people to return to work sooner than they’ve expected,” Edwards said, though she understands why workers might be resistant and worried about their safety.

-In Los Angeles, King Holder, who runs the StretchLab Beverly fitness business, likewise said omicron has caused “caused ample” to his company, and he welcomed the more relaxed guidelines.
+In Los Angeles, King Holder, who runs the StretchLab Beverly fitness business, likewise said omicron has caused “ample disruption” to his company, and he welcomed the more relaxed guidelines.

 “The possibility of five days compared to 10-14 days is huge for our business and allows us to stay afloat,” he said.